isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-08-18-post-biblioasia-jan-mar-2015.md

 [Geo Geographic](/vol-10/issue-4/jan-march-2015/geographic)

-“Geo|Graphic”, a multi-disciplinary festival of exhibitions, installation artworks and lectures on the subject of maps takes place at the National Library from 16 January to 19 July 2015. <i>Tan Huism</i> explains why you should not miss this event.
+“GeolGraphic”, a multi-disciplinary festival of exhibitions, installation artworks and lectures on the subject of maps takes place at the National Library from 16 January to 19 July 2015. <i>Tan Huism</i> explains why you should not miss this event.

 [Map As Statement of Power And Domination](/vol-10/issue-4/jan-march-2015/map-as-statement)